karakapo/Me/README.md

-## 💫 A Passionate Data Science and AI Developer Learner
+## 💫 A Passionate Learner in AI Development and Data Science

 👨‍💻 Currently exploring: